Vyral/brett-jennings/_posts/2025-02-10-winter-housing-update-what-s-next-for-the-bay-area-in-2025.md

 ---
 layout: post
-title: 'Winter Housing Update: What’s Next for the Bay Area in 2025'
+title: 'Winter Market Update: What’s Next for the Bay Area in 2025'
 date: 2025-02-10 05:00:00
 excerpt: Rising inventory and a strong job market are shaping the Bay Area.
 enclosure: